 By the early 1960s, reconstruction was beginning to have an effect but the country was still faced with huge social problems, albeit higher up its population’s hierarchy of needs than food and shelter.
 National morale was still very low: the country still smarting from defeat in the war; and there were no leisure activities, and people were still too poor to create such opportunities for themselves.

 Sport was the solution, and there were two strands to this: mass participation and elite programmes.
-The mass participation element certainly played a part in feeding the elite pipeline, but it had a value far beyond that simply in helping the population to be happier.
-Many people took part in non-elite sports such as bowling and orienteering which were never going to help with rebuilding East Germany’s reputation with the International community or with promoting the success of a socialist regime by winning medals at Olympic games.
+The mass participation element certainly played a part in feeding the elite pipeline, but it had a value far beyond that which was simply helping the population to be happier.
+Many people took part in non-elite sports such as bowling and orienteering which were never going to help with rebuilding East Germany’s reputation with the international community or with promoting the superiority of a socialist regime by winning medals at Olympic games.
 Even sports like rowing which did have top-level international competitions were also practiced at a ‘participation’ level with many facilities provided for recreational rowing.

 The economic situation at the time also supported the development of centres of sporting excellence: with labour being in very short supply, individuals could easily relocate or change their job to one that fitted better round their training.

 Penny Chuter, the single sculler who won a rare silver medal for GB at the Women’s European Rowing Championships in 1962 before becoming one of GB’s National Coaches in 1973, says, “We knew as much about sports science as anyone else in the world, and probably more.
 The difference was we didn’t have the means to use it.
 We didn’t know any less than the East Germans.
 The difference was they used it.
 They used their socialist system to implement it all and we just didn’t.”